-4. Perform one of the following:
+- 4. Perform one of the following: - Enter the 4- to 8-digit PIN code that you want to assign as the Primary or Secondary code for this slot number.

-- Enter the PIN code that you want to assign as the Primary or Secondary code for this slot number - ???? - Present your user card that you want to assign as the Primary or Secondary code for this slot number.
+Present your user card that you want to assign as the Primary or Secondary code for this slot number.